breez/breez-sdk-docs/src/guide/payment_notification.md

 ### Push notification data

 When receiving POST request data on the webhook URL, the NDS should get the `token`, `platform` and optional `app_data` from the URL params.
-If neccessary, convert the token to a token that can be sent to the push notification service.
-Then format the data to be sent to the push notification service, which includes converting any json data into a string format.
+If necessary, convert the token to a token that can be sent to the push notification service.
+Then format the data to be sent to the push notification service, which includes converting any JSON data into a string format.

 By default the Notification Plugin should receive the push notification data in the following format: